 The Company accounts for goodwill in accordance with ASC Topic 350, Intangibles-Goodwill and Other ("ASC Topic 350").
-ASU No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment (ASU 2011-08) gives companies the option to perform a qualitative assessment that may allow them to skip the annual two-step test as appropriate.
+ASC Topic 350 gives companies the option to perform a qualitative assessment that may allow them to skip the annual two-step test as appropriate.
 The Company tests its goodwill for impairment annually during the fourth quarter of each year, or whenever events or circumstances make it more likely than not that impairment may have occurred.
 Impairment testing for goodwill is performed at the reporting unit level, and each of the Company's casino properties is considered to be a reporting unit.
 We perform qualitative analysis to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount by assessing the relevant events and circumstances.
-If that is the case, the company utilizes two-step testing process.
+If that is the case, the Company utilizes two-step testing process.
 In the first step, the estimated fair value of each reporting unit is compared with its carrying amount, including goodwill.
 If the carrying value of the reporting unit exceeds its estimated fair value, then the goodwill of the reporting unit is considered to be impaired, and impairment is measured in the second step of the process.
-In the second step, the Company estimates the implied fair value of the reporting unit's goodwill by allocating the estimated fair value of the reporting unit to the assets and liabilities of the reporting unit, as if the reporting unit had been acquired in a business combination.
+In the second step, the Company estimates the implied fair value of the reporting unit to the assets and liabilities of the reporting unit, as if the reporting unit had been acquired in a business combination.
 If the carrying value of the reporting unit's goodwill exceeds its implied fair value, an impairment loss is recognized in an amount equal to that excess.

-Goodwill consists of the excess of the acquisition cost over the fair value of the net assets acquired in business combinations.
-As of December 31, 2013, we had goodwill totaling \$25.1 million related to the purchase of Black Hawk, Inc. (see NOTES 3 and 11).
+Goodwill consists of the excess of the acquisition cost over the fair value of the net assets acquired in business combinations in April 2012.
+As of December 31, 2015 and 2014, we had goodwill totaling \$25.1 million related to the purchase of Black Hawk, Inc. (see NOTE 3).